dkweiss31/qontrol/README.md

 ## Quick example

-Optimal control of a Kerr oscillator
+Optimal control of a Kerr oscillator, with piece-wise constant drives on the I and Q quadratures and optimizing for a `Y` gate

 ```python
 import jax.numpy as jnp